l-mds/roadmap/README.md

 Vision: Serve as a reference for how the local modern data stack can be used in practice.
 Over time build more production grade features and deployment modes to serve as a go-to example for others to spread the use of the software engineering best practices in the LMDS.

+items will be checked:

+- [ ] to be done
+- [x] done

+if they are implemented

 ## batch

 the traditional transformations everyone is using